 5. Blood sugar management

 Eating a healthy diet can help people with high sugar levels manage their glucose levels, while keeping their cholesterol and blood pressure within target ranges.
+Be sure to keep track of it with the best blood pressure monitor.
 It can also help delay or even prevent complications of diabetes.

 If you have diabetes, you should make sure to limit your processed sugar and salt consumption.
 Likewise, you should avoid fried foods high in trans and saturated fats.